Generative Quantum Learning of Joint Probability Distribution Functions

 For the classical models and QGAN, 2048 samples are collected from our generative models, and for the QCBM, 2000 samples are collected from 4 circuits with minimal cost function that were run with 500 shots each.
 These are compared with a bootstrapped version of the training data.
 The architecture of classical GAN is described earlier.
 The parametric model we used involves fitting the copula data with a Gaussian copula.

 For classical GAN and QGAN on simulator, we were able to run the model multiple times with different initializations and thus there is a range of results.
 For QGAN, we initialized the parameters uniformly at random from $[0,2\pi]$ and note that our model converges regardless of initialization.
 For classical GAN, we used the default initialization method from PyTorch \cite{pytorch19} with different seeds.
 We note that about $40\%$ of our model instances are accepted by the 2D KS test with threshold 0.05.
 The rest failed to learn and were rejected by the test.
 In Table \ref{tab:modelperformance}, the metrics of those accepted instances were included.
-For the QCBM, we first collected data from 5 sets of 4 jobs each that corresponded to the minimum cost function values found during the optimization.
-For each set, we calculated the performance by affixing less significant random bits to the ones from the generator.
+For the QCBM, in order to see the range of performance, we first generated 5 datasets, each of which consisted of data from running the QCBM with parameters from 4 unique points where the cost function values were minimized during the optimization.
+For each dataset, we calculated the performance by affixing less significant random bits to the ones from the generator.